Please read the following information carefully – only some New Zealand citizens will be entitled to HELP loans from the 1 January 2016.

 - are otherwise eligible for the loan.

-If an SCV Kiwi becomes a permanent visa holder they will lose their eligibility for HECS until they become a citizen.
+If an SCV Kiwi becomes a permanent visa-holder they will lose their eligibility for HELP until they become a citizen.

-If an eligible New Zealand citizen takes out permanent residence, eg is sponsored by a parent for PR, they will no longer be eligible for HECS under the above rules.
-In this situation the student will have to wait until they become a citizen to then access HECS.
+If an eligible New Zealand citizen takes out permanent residence, eg is sponsored by a parent for PR, they will no longer be eligible for HELP under the above rules.
+In this situation the student will have to wait until they become a citizen to then access HELP.

 From the Study Assist page: